is-alliterative/manual-commit-history-generator/README.md

 manufacture git history as a noob via committing accepted leetcode problem solutions (LPS)

 #REQUIREMENTS:
-#-the ability to commit things to github
+	-the ability to commit things to github
-#-the continued submission and acceptance of LPS
+	-the continued submission and acceptance of LPS
-#-the understanding that this does not replace creating an actual project once basic programming understanding to do so is achieved by the user
+	-the understanding that this does not replace creating an actual project once basic programming understanding to do so is achieved by the user

 #OPTIONAL:
-#-a schedule for committing
+	-a schedule for committing
-#-an initial backlog of accepted LPS
+	-an initial backlog of accepted LPS
-#-optimal LPS
+	-optimal LPS

+#Upcoming:
+	-a bash script to check for a new saved LPS file & auto-commit on a set schedule